Don’t slip into that Turkey Day slump just yet!

 Don’t just drop your fruitcake and run, show your customers how much you really appreciate them by asking them WHAT they value about your relationship or service and how or what you can improve.
 This can make your relationship stronger and potentially stave off competition if your customer delivers insights that can make your solution even more complete for them.
 They may not be aware of other offerings or products you provide.

-Taking this time to get to know what’s important to them is win-win-win.
+Taking this time to know what’s important to them is win-win-win.
 And, you can take that testimonial and create messages or wrap a value proposition around it to share with potential customers.

 Get on their calendar for next year.